Yarr/Yarr/docs/bdaq.md

 # Trigger Frequency

-When running with a single chip, the default trigger frequencies, set in the scan configuration files, should work normally.
-However, when reading out more than 1 chip, at the same time, the trigger frequency should be reduced.
+When running with a single chip, the default trigger frequencies, set in the scan configuration files, should work out-of-the-box.
+However, when reading out **more than 1 chip**, at the same time, the **trigger frequency should be reduced**.

-One possibility is to divide the trigger frequency by the number of chips running, e.g., for a threshold scan with a default 30 kHz trigger, set it to 15 kHz for 2-chip operation, or 7.5 kHz for 4-chip operation.
+One possibility is to **divide** the trigger frequency **by the number of chips running**, e.g., for a threshold scan with a default 30 kHz trigger, set it to 15 kHz for 2-chip operation, or 7.5 kHz for 4-chip operation.
+Another possibility is just choosing a **reasonable value**, let's say **5 kHz**, as a default for any configuration.

-The achievable trigger frequency is a function of the entire DAQ system ability to read-out chip data, without letting it overrun (with triggers).
+The achievable trigger frequency is a function of the entire DAQ system ability to read-out chip data, without letting it overrun.
 The DAQ computer specifications, system load, network activity, etc will have an impact into this ability.
-If you are experiencing errors such... a potential culprit is the trigger frequency.
+If you are experiencing errors such as **"[ error  ][Rd53aDataProcessor]: [0] Received data not valid:"**, a too high trigger frequency setting is a potential culprit.
+If possible, **use a dedicated network interface for BDAQ**.

 # Module Testing